JMU-ROBOTICS-VIVA/.github/profile/README.md

 * **PID Practice Lab** [[repository](https://github.com/JMU-ROBOTICS-VIVA/pid_practice)][[writeup](https://w3.cs.jmu.edu/spragunr/CS354_F22/labs/pid/pid_lab.shtml)]  Activity for learning about multidimensional PID parameters and how to pass  ROS2 parameters use launch files.
 This includes a rocket visualization where the job of the PID controller is to make the rocket climb and maintain a specific altitude.
-The rocket simulator is avaiable from the [rocketbot repository](https://github.com/JMU-ROBOTICS-VIVA/rocketbot).
+The rocket simulator is available from the [rocketbot repository](https://github.com/JMU-ROBOTICS-VIVA/rocketbot).

 * **Skibot Project** [[repository](https://github.com/JMU-ROBOTICS-VIVA/Skibot_navigation)][[writeup](https://w3.cs.jmu.edu/spragunr/CS354_F22/hw/skibot/skibot.shtml)] Practice with 2D PID controller and ROS services.
 A skier has a goal location passed via a ROS service and the PID controller must navigate the skier to this location.
 The program must be able to accept new goal locations.
 This simulated skier accepts linear as well as angular/rotational forces.
 A graphical simulator is provided so the student can visualize how well their controller is functioning.
-The simulator is located in the [Skibot](https://github.com/JMU-ROBOTICS-VIVA/skibot) reposotory.
+The simulator is located in the [skibot repository](https://github.com/JMU-ROBOTICS-VIVA/skibot).

 ### Kinematics and Coordinate Frames